American Revolution: Paris peace treaty

 During negotiations in Paris, the American delegation discovered that France supported American independence but no territorial gains, hoping to confine the new nation to the area east of the Appalachian Mountains.
 The Americans opened direct secret negotiations with London, cutting out the French.
-British Prime Minister Lord Shelburne was in charge of the British negotiations, and he saw a chance to make the United States a valuable economic partner.
+British Prime Minister Lord Shelburne was in charge of the British negotiations, and he saw a chance to make the United States a valuable economic partner, facilitating trade and investment opportunities.
 The US obtained all the land east of the Mississippi River, including southern Canada, but Spain took control of Florida from the British.
 It gained fishing rights off Canadian coasts, and agreed to allow British merchants and Loyalists to recover their property.
 Prime Minister Shelburne foresaw highly profitable two-way trade between Britain and the rapidly growing United States, which did come to pass.
-The blockade was lifted and all British interference had been driven out, and American merchants were free to trade with any nation anywhere in the world.
+The blockade was lifted and American merchants were free to trade with any nation anywhere in the world.

-The British largely abandoned their indigenous allies, who were not a party to this treaty and did not recognize it until they were defeated militarily by the United States.
+The British largely abandoned their Indigenous allies, who were not a party to this treaty and did not recognize it until they were defeated militarily by the United States.
 However, the British did sell them munitions and maintain forts in American territory until the Jay Treaty of 1795.

 Losing the war and the Thirteen Colonies was a shock to Britain.
 The war revealed the limitations of Britain's fiscal-military state when they discovered that they suddenly faced powerful enemies with no allies, and they were dependent on extended and vulnerable transatlantic lines of communication.
 The defeat heightened dissension and escalated political antagonism to the King's ministers.
 The King went so far as to draft letters of abdication, although they were never delivered.
 Inside Parliament, the primary concern changed from fears of an over-mighty monarch to the issues of representation, parliamentary reform, and government retrenchment.
 Reformers sought to destroy what they saw as widespread institutional corruption, and the result was a crisis from 1776 to 1783.
 The crisis ended after 1784 confidence in the British constitution was restored during the administration of Prime Minister William Pitt.